 Most likely one of the documents you uploaded is not a pdf or bigger than 1 MB.
 The difficulty may also lie with the security settings of the pdf, which is often the case with certificates.
 Please make sure the pdf you upload is viewable (click on it after the upload and check whether the download works).
-If the upload or download does not work, it is best to convert the documents once more into a pdf, ideally by using the pdf converter link offered in STEP 2.
+If the upload or download does not work, it is best to convert the documents once more into a pdf.

-3) Result of your application: The status of your application will be indicated on the dashboard in a chart as well as in words.
+3) Result of your application: The status of your application will be indicated on the dashboard and you will obtain an email.

 There is no need to have your certificates authenticated prior to the online application and you may provide the translation yourself for this purpose.
 Official translation and authentication of the certificates and degrees is required, however, for the registration at the ETH or the University of Zurich.